 The personal statement and the references are probably the most important part of the application as these tell the universities what you are like and why you have chosen a particular course.
 References describe your personality, what kind of learner you are, what your strengths are and what you would bring to the university, and are written by your teachers.
 It is important that you ask teachers who know you well and who you get on with, as a personal statement easily sway a university into accepting or rejecting you.
 For more information on what personal statements entail, please see our guide.

 UCAS uses a tariff system to convert your qualifications into points.
-All of the different grades and qualifications are worth a number of these UCAS points, for example, an A at A-Level is worth 120 points.
-As well as gaining points for A Levels etc., you can gain points for other qualifications such as music exams, drama exams, and the Duke of Edinburgh Award.
-Each course at university will require applicants to have a certain number of points to gain a place and may specify certain criteria, for example 300 points altogether including an A in Maths.
+All of the different grades and qualifications are worth a number of these UCAS points, for example, an A at A-Level is worth 48 points.
+As well as gaining points for A Levels etc., you can gain points for other qualifications such as music, dance and drama exams, an Extended Project Qualification and the Duke of Edinburgh Award.
+Each course at university will require applicants to have a certain number of points to gain a place and may specify certain criteria, for example 104-120 points altogether including an A in Maths.

 If you are planning on taking a gap year it is possible to fill out your UCAS form one year early.
 This is called deferred entry and means that you will be able to gain a place for the following year and hold it.
 If you are planning to take a year out, it is a good idea to apply with deferred entry because it means that you can take advantage of the advice of your teachers and careers advisors at school and you can avoid all of the stress of applying to uni during your year off.